 “What the fuck is that?”

 The sound of her own voice startled her.
-She sounded scared - like a kid, really.
-And maybe she was scared - a little.
-She was also boiling with fury.
-Because that was red lyrium growing out of that body, almost as if…
+She sounded as scared and squeaky as a child.
+But that was red lyrium on that guy’s body, and that meant…

 Red templars, Hawke thought, shuddering as she wiped the blood from her face.
 Surely Varric didn’t mean…